-- any addition or alteration to the Association's fixtures and fittings, or to do with the services provided, e.g. putting in a new kitchen sink, - putting up a radio or TV aerial, satellite dish or receiver, - carrying out external decoration.
+- any addition or alteration to the Association's fixtures and fittings, or to do with the services provided, e.g. putting in a new kitchen sink, laying laminate or tiled flooring. - putting up a radio or TV aerial, satellite dish or receiver, or fitting an outside tap. - carrying out external decoration.